 How Do You Know If A Person Has A Drug Problem?

-The signs of a drug addiction can range from subtle to striking.
+These signs of a drug problem can range from subtle to striking.
 Here are some of the warning signs that someone is battling addiction and may need help.

 Lack Of Interest